tadast/sublime-rails-snippets/README.md

 ## Backup

-:warning: This package replaces the default Sublime Rails snippets. :warning:
+:warning: This package replaces the default Sublime Rails snippets.
+If you work on Rails 2 and ruby 1.8 more often than not, perhaps you shouldn't update :warning:

 Regardless of which way of installation you choose, please backup the old Rails snippets directory.
 You don't want to have both this and the original snippets installed.